jvmiert/laxo/readme.md

 # Tech to-do

+- When to show validation errors now is not working properly, spend some time to figure out what to do
 - Handle product sync to Lazada after saving product
   - Create temporal workflow/activities for syncing the Lazada product
   - Enable support for updating product images (and image order)